pivotal-pez/pez/inventory.md

   * 1 heritage - org access on a pivotalcf (only org level control, no ops manager control)
   * 2 PaaS - only access to the paas level (no iaas visibility or control)
   * 3 IaaS - iaas access and up (no visibility to the metal)
-  * 4 MaaS - metal and up ( i configure and control everything from real server on up ) I get a cluster of metal with a juju console targetting it.
+  * 4 MaaS - metal and up (I configure and control everything from real server on up ) I get a cluster of metal with some layer of orchestration tied to it.

 ## types
   * A OpenStack
   * B vSphere
   * C vCloud
   * D Raw
-  * E JuJu
+  * E Orchestration Layer

 ## Offerings

 * (1) Heritage - I get an org on a pcf instance

-* (2) PaaS - I get a pre-stoodup PivotalCF foundation of my very own
+* (2) PaaS as the consumable - I get a pre-stoodup PivotalCF foundation of my very own
   * (2C) vCloud - I get a pre-stoodup PivotalCF foundation running on vCloud

-* (3) IaaS - I get my own IaaS to spin up VMs, networking, etc on
+* (3) IaaS (VMs as the consumable) - I get my own IaaS to spin up VMs, networking, etc on
   * (3A) OpenStack Org - I get my very own OpenStack Org to use however i wish
   * (3C) vCloudDirector Org - I get my very own vCloudDirector Org to use however i wish